Board of Directors

 Erik and his family have been at Yavneh since 2005, when his wife Shani started working for Yavneh and his three children began as campers (his youngest was in Kerem in 2018).
 Erik was at camp for almost every Shabbat in session from the summer of 2005 until the summer of 2018 as a staff spouse.
 He and Shani also held two of their children’s b’nai mitzvot at camp during the off season, which was a blast!
 When not in camp, Erik is a Principal at Jackson Lewis P.C. a national management-side labor and employment law firm, where is he is the Co-Leader of the firm's Non-Competes and Protection Against Unfair Competition Practice Group.
 As an employment lawyer, Erik has helped camp extensively for years with legal advice regarding employment issues.

 Board of Advisors

-A special thanks to our Board of Trustees for their continued support as they act in an advisory role to Camp Yavneh.
+A special thanks to our Board of Advisors for their continued support as they act in an advisory role to Camp Yavneh.

 - Margie Berkowitz**